microsoft/fnl_paper/README.md

 ## Getting Started

 The codebase has been tested with Python 3.6 and CUDA 10.
-Executing <tt>sh setup.sh</tt> will install requirements and generate experimental scripts in the subfolders <tt>\*/generated-scripts</tt> that can be run to compute all ResNet experiments, model compression comparisons, and Transformer translation experiments.
-Note that this is a large number of scripts; examples for individual experiments are provided in the following three sections.
+Executing <tt>sh setup.sh</tt> will install requirements and generate experimental scripts in the subfolders <tt>\*/generated-scripts</tt> that can be run to compute all ResNet experiments (including normalization plots and distillation results), model compression comparisons, tensor comparisons, and Transformer translation experiments.
+For reproducing specific experiments please see the appropriately named script; we have also provided example commands for these four settings below.

 Parts of the code require the TinyImageNet dataset, which can be downloaded from [here](http://cs231n.stanford.edu/tiny-imagenet-200.zip), and the IWSLT'14 German-English translation dataset, which can be constructed by following the instructions in <tt>Transformer-PyTorch/data</tt>.
 The scripts also require the home directory of this repo to be in the <tt>PYTHONPATH</tt>.